BAJAJ FINSERV DIRECT LIMITED

 How is Ledger Balance Calculated?

 Ledger balance is calculated by taking the previous day’s closing balance, then adding any credits (like deposits, sale proceeds, dividends) and subtracting debits (such as buy orders, brokerage fees, or charges).
-It reflects the net amount available in your trading account as of the last update, excluding any unsettled transactions.
+It reflects the net balance recorded in the trading account as per the broker’s ledger, while the usability of these funds may depend on settlement status and applicable margins.

 Components of Ledger Balance